tomjebo/addin-workshop/Lesson1.md

 Hints:

--   Use the .values property of the Range object.
+-   Use the ```.values``` property of the Range object.
 -   Remember to load "values" first and then sync.
--   Fewer calls to context.sync mean fewer calls to the Office application.
+-   Fewer calls to ```context.sync``` mean fewer calls to the Office application.
 -   If you use another function to populate, remember to pass in the context as well as the range.
 -   If you get stuck, look at the other sample snippets for ideas.

 1.11 Once satisfied, run it to show the populated cells.

-1.12 Now you have a modified version of the Basic API call (JavaScript) sample code in "MySnippets".
+1.12 Now you have a modified version of the Basic API call (JavaScript) sample code in MySnippets.
 Navigate to see that it's there.

 This modified code in MySnippets will only remain in the add-in memory until you clear your browser cache.
 We'll discuss saving and sharing the code in another lesson.